-Cross-examination of the parties and witnesses by an advisor of choice will be permitted during the live hearing and will occur after the decision-maker(s) question the party or witness.
+D. Cross examination [Applicable to Title IX Grievance Procedure Only] - Cross-examination of both parties and witnesses by an advisor of choice will be permitted during the live hearing and will occur after the panel questions the party or witness.
 If a party does not have an advisor present at the live hearing, the University will provide without fee or charge to that party, an advisor of the University's choice, who is not required to be an attorney, to conduct cross-examination on behalf of that party.
 If a party or witness is not participating in the hearing, cross-examination questions will not be asked of that party or witness.
-All questions are subject to a relevance determination by the decision-maker(s).
-The advisor will propose the question orally, electronically, or in writing (orally is the default, but other means of submission may be permitted by the decision-maker(s) upon request or agreed to by the parties) and the proceeding will pause to allow the decision-maker(s) to consider it, and the decision-maker(s) will determine whether the question will be permitted, disallowed, or rephrased.
-The decision-maker(s) will limit or disallow questions on the basis that they are irrelevant, unduly repetitious (and thus irrelevant), or abusive.
-The decision-maker may explore arguments regarding relevance with the advisors if they so choose.
-The decision-maker will then state their decision and the rationale to exclude a question as not relevant, or to reframe it for relevance for the record and advise the party/witness to whom the question was directed, accordingly.
+All questions are subject to a relevance determination by the Chair.
+The advisor will propose the question orally, electronically, or in writing (orally is the default, but other means of submission may be permitted by the Chair upon request or agreed to by the parties and the Chair), the proceeding will pause to allow the Chair to consider it, and the Chair will determine whether the question will be permitted, disallowed, or rephrased.
+The Chair will limit or disallow questions on the basis that they are irrelevant, unduly repetitious (and thus irrelevant), or abusive.
+The Chair may explore arguments regarding relevance with the advisors, if the Chair so chooses.
+The Chair will then state their decision and the rationale to exclude a question as not relevant, or to reframe it for relevance for the record and advise the party/witness to whom the question was directed, accordingly.